-While the little ones are revelling in their post-Halloween candy coma, this is the perfect time to sink your teeth into some more sophisticated sweets.
 With stand-out flavours like Tomato & Basil, Japanese Curry and Rosemary & Dulce de Leche, these gourmet chocolates are anything but basic.
 Plus, toppers like 24K gold and splatters of coloured cocoa make these sweets an Instagrammer’s dream subject.
-So the next time you’re looking to satisfy that chocoholic craving (read: all the time tbh), check out these seriously chic spots that are serving up melt-in-your-mouth confections.
-Here, the sweetest chocolate shops across Canada.
+So no matter what your V-Day plans are, we can guarantee satisfying that chocoholic craving will be in the cards.
+Here, the sweetest chocolate shops across Canada for melt-in-your-mouth confections.

 Best Chocolate Shops in Vancouver